Updates have been made to this post to add information about PVC and non-toxic toddler pool options.

 It is hands-down my most must-have item for any beach trip with the kids and is an item we use all the time at home too when we have company over for pool parties!

-I cannot recommend this toddler pool enough – it’s the best inflatable pool that you don’t have to inflate 😉
+I cannot recommend this toddler beach pool enough – it’s the best inflatable pool that you don’t have to inflate 😉

-Other Uses for The Best Kiddie Pool
+Other Uses for the Best Toddler Pool

 Water play is SO wonderful for kids of all ages.
 Learning to love the water encourages children to quickly learn water safety skills necessary to be safe in the water and to be able to float if they were to fall in.